DreamingDevs/data_engineering_learning/README.md

 - On-premise gateway can be updated from the Ui manually or through API or script.
     - December Gateway version is compatible and optimized for December Power BI Desktop version for query excution and runtime.
+- Fabric EventStream SQL Operator
+    - Real time processing logic can be implemented with Eventstream
+    - Supports CTE with Tumbling and sliding windows
+    - Issues can be debugged immediately with ease

 ---